appsquickly/typhoon/README.md

 ```Swift
 import Typhoon
 ```

+Alternatively, add the source files to your project's target or set up an Xcode workspace.

 **NB:** *All version of Typhoon work with iOS5 and up, and OSX 10.7 and up. iOS8 is only required if you wish to use dynamic frameworks.*